Some Higher Quality EMF Meters Options And Why They May Be Worth the Extra Money

 - Of the four EMF meters considered here, the HF-B3G received the lowest rating by Amazon users at 4.1 stars out of 5 on average.
 Only 57 percent of users’ reviews were deemed “five-star” ratings.

-The Trifield EMF Meter detects each of magnetic, electric, and microwave radiation, making it a much more versatile option than the Latnex HF-B3G.
+The Trifield EMF Meter detects magnetic, electric, and microwave radiation, making it a much more versatile option than the Latnex HF-B3G.
 It is available on Amazon for $168.
 Here are four highlights of the TriField TF2:

 - Detects frequencies from 40Hz to 100Hz, including from power lines, cell phones, and Wi-Fi-related emissions